-Enable Logging Check this box to send the router logs to a SysLog to SysLog Server.
-Server:
+Enable Logging to Check this box to send the router logs to a SysLog Server.
+SysLog Server:

-SysLog Server The address of the SysLog server that will be used IP Address: to send the logs.
-You may also select your computer from the drop-down menu (only if receiving an IP address from the router via DHCP).
+SysLog Server IP The address of the SysLog server that will be used to send

+Address: the logs.
+You may also select your computer from the dropdown menu (only if receiving an IP address from the router via DHCP).